Exponentiation: th roots of a complex number

 It is usual to choose one of the n nth root as the principal root.
-The common choice is to choose the nth root for which $-\pi<\theta\le \pi,$ that is, the nth root that has the largest real part, and, if they are two, the one with positive imaginary part.
+The common choice is to choose the nth root for which $-\pi<\theta\le \pi,$ that is, the nth root that has the largest real part, and, if there are two, the one with positive imaginary part.
 This makes the principal nth root a continuous function in the whole complex plane, except for negative real values of the radicand.
 This function equals the usual nth root for positive real radicands.
 For negative real radicands, and odd exponents, the principal nth root is not real, although the usual nth root is real.
 Analytic continuation shows that the principal nth root is the unique complex differentiable function that extends the usual nth root to the complex plane without the nonpositive real numbers.

 If the complex number is moved around zero by increasing its argument, after an increment of $2\pi,$ the complex number comes back to its initial position, and its nth roots are permuted circularly (they are multiplied by $e^{2i\pi/n}$).
 This shows that it is not possible to define a nth root function that is continuous in the whole complex plane.